Malaga Island: History

 Malaga Island residents posing with a missionary outside their home for the September 1909 issue of Harper's Weekly.

-Allen Breed writes that there are multiple theories of how the colony formed.
+Allen Breed writes that there are multiple theories of how the community formed.
 "Some say the island was a convenient place for merchant seaman to drop their black paramours before sailing home to their wives" or being a stop on the Underground Railroad, but neither of these theories have evidence to back up their claims.
 Instead, it is believed that most Malaga settlers were descendants of Benjamin Darling, a Freedman who settled nearby Harbor Island.
 The first resident of the island was a black man named Henry Griffin from Harpswell, who is believed to have moved there in the early to mid 1860s.
 By 1880, the island was believed to have 27 people.

-The Casco Bay Breeze, Bangor Daily News and other newspapers investigated during the 1890s, then printed stories about a "degenerate colony" whose indiscretions included use of tobacco and of tea.
+The Casco Bay Breeze, Bangor Daily News and other newspapers investigated during the 1890s, then printed stories about a "degenerate colony" whose indiscretions included the use of tobacco and tea.
 Some reports alleged incest and wife swapping in the community, as well as children with blunted horns living underground.
 The towns of Phippsburg and Harpswell fought not to take control over the settlement (as they would have to pay to support paupers in the community), but to build a hotel for business, and in 1905 the State of Maine named island residents wards of the state.
 The state built a school and furnished a schoolteacher and began focusing its attention on the unorthodox community.